a story for moth night at the ledbetters

 Sunday before jetting back to Houston we took in Fremont and it’s market one last time, with final stop at our namesake, Brouwer’s cafe for the stout fest and the world’s best (lamb) shepherd’s pie.
 I did my best to put a dent in their extravagant and delicious list.
 Bliss 🙂 Thanks WA, you’re every bit as cool if not more so than CA.

 We made the trek to Dallas last weekend in the wolfsburg with new front suspension, making the ride on 45 north out of Houston slightly less hazardous than usual.
 Upon arrival, checked into the beautiful Magnolia hotel, former home to the old oil company of the same name (that ultimately became Mobil), replete with exquisite tiled ceilings and décor, circa early 20C.
 Our uber driver informed us on the way to the Granada Theater that lower Greenville is home to a not insignificant St Patrick’s day parade, confirmed on arrival by the swaying lime green crowds.
 Swell.
 Turned out to be quite a friendly group, we even made some new friends in the hours before the Sleigh Bells show.
-Euphoric is the only way to describe their performance, one that still reverberates in the ears and gladdens the heart.
-So very glad we made the pilgrimage.
+Euphoric is the only way to describe their performance, one that still reverberates in the ears.

 After an idyllic KLM flight, we drove bleary eyed from Schipol in our microscopic rental to Oud Charlois in Rotterdam.
 Upon arrival we negotiated a park on the street the dimensions of a postage stamp, explored our temporary digs and crashed in the attic sleeping space.
 Emerged from a mild coma and set out in search of provisions several hours later.
 In the evening,we reunited with dear old family at Schipol, together greeting the folks as they arrived from Brisbane via Seol.